tomdavie/public_health_dashboard/README.md

-# Publish Health Dashboard Project
+# Public Health in Scotland - Dashboard Project

 ###### Created as part of the Professional Data Analysis course at CodeClan by Tom Davie, Lee McDonald & Melanie Jayasinghe.
 In this group project we spent approximately 4 days developing this dashboard and supplementary documentation.
 It concluded in presenting our work to an audience.